SPX flashing "overbot" on the charts - Emerging Money

 EM News

+- Budget 2017 commentary: ‘The government headcount has plateaued at around 1.32-million staff‚ but wage growth has been robust’Source: South Africa Times Live – newsPublished on 2017-02-22

+- ‘Cut in government spending would have been better than these tax hikes’Source: South Africa Times Live – newsPublished on 2017-02-22

-- SA still characterised by deep inequalities‚ says human rights watchdogSource: South Africa Times Live – newsPublished on 2017-02-21
+- Budget 2017: Overburdening wealthy South Africans could hurt economy – SeeffSource: South Africa Times Live – newsPublished on 2017-02-22

-- East Coast Radio pulls Phat Joe off airSource: South Africa Times Live – newsPublished on 2017-02-21
+- Suspects in FNB safety deposit boxes heist allegedly paid by syndicateSource: South Africa Times Live – newsPublished on 2017-02-22

-- Cape Town’s R10m start-up lab gets off to a flying start with two new tech businessesSource: South Africa Times Live – newsPublished on 2017-02-21
+- Mvovo on the brink of becoming the 34th South African to earn 100 Super Rugby capsSource: South Africa Times Live – newsPublished on 2017-02-22

-- Home Affairs official nabbed for corruptionSource: South Africa Times Live – newsPublished on 2017-02-21
+- Only off-duty nurses joined Pretoria march‚ patients not affectedSource: South Africa Times Live – newsPublished on 2017-02-22

-- DA investigates De Lille over alleged document leakSource: South Africa Times Live – newsPublished on 2017-02-21
+- Budget 2017: Go straight to the top of the class!
+Procurement watchdog halves cost of building schoolsSource: South Africa Times Live – newsPublished on 2017-02-22